fabiocbr75/KeePassWindowsHello/README.md

 # Use:

-The first time open the keepass database with MasterPassword.
+The first time open the keepass database with MasterPassword.<br>
-Now on Tools Menù is present a new item "Fingerprint".
+Now on Tools Menù is present a new item "Fingerprint".<br>
-After you select fingerprint a new window is opened.
+After you select fingerprint a new window is opened.<br>
-Set the MasterPassword on the textbox.
+Set the MasterPassword on the textbox.<br>
-The password is saved locally crypted with DPAPI in AppData\Roaming\KeePassWindowsHelloPlugin\DbMasterKey.dat.
+The password is saved locally crypted with DPAPI in AppData\Roaming\KeePassWindowsHelloPlugin\DbMasterKey.dat.<br>

 Now when you open Keepass you have to deselect MasterPassword checkbox and select "Key File" with "Fingerprint Key Provider" as provider.